Heroes new logo

 • From 20% before the pandemic, the percentage of children who stream videos for 4 hours a day or more spiked up to 40% in May 2020.

-Which Activity Dominates Children’s Screen Time?
+What Activity Dominates Children’s Screen Time?

 Photo credit: Canva